juan-luis-herrera/AIF-Jellyfin-API/README.md

     -  `JellyfinAPI`: Tests for the Jellyfin API,
 - `jellyfin_conf`: Jellyfin configuration, provided empty for security reasons. **Create this directory if it does not exist**.
 - `jelllyfin_data`: Media for Jellyfin to stream, provided empty for data size and copyright reasons. **Create this directory if it does not exist**.
     - `music`: Music files.
-Refer to the setup details below to replicate the experiment, or add your own.
+Refer to the setup details below to replicate the experiment, or add your own. **Create this directory if it does not exist**.
     - `movies`: Video files.
-Refer to the setup details below to replicate the experiment, or add your own.
+Refer to the setup details below to replicate the experiment, or add your own. **Create this directory if it does not exist**.
 - `docker-compose-jellyfin-test.yaml`: Docker Compose specification for the scenario.
 - `ServiceAPIExample.yml`: Example declaration of the Service API using the OpenAPI specification.
 - `README.md`: Current file